 The Sister City Gardens along the entire length of the Upper Terrace feature flowering plants from San Francisco’s 18 Sister City relationships around the world.
 The result is a global quilt of colors, smells and vibrant contrasts, that remind visitors of community connections beyond the Bay Area.
 YBG’s Sister Cities include: Abidjan, Assisi, Bangalore, Barcelona, Cork, Estele, Haifa, Ho Chi Min City, Krakow, Manila, Osaka, Paris, Seoul, Sydney, Shanghai, Taipei, Thessaloniki and Zurich.

 Located directly across from the San Francisco Museum of Modern Art, the East Garden features a a dramatic cascading fountain and a small terrace where visitors sit and feel as if they’re in the water.
-John Roloff‘s 18-foot-high sculpture “Green Glass Ship—Deep Gradient/Suspect Terrain,” rises above the terrace accompanied by portholes that allow a hint of activity in the Moscone Center, located below the gardens.
-Roloff said, “At the site, land is an illusion with the gardens above and convention space below—a metaphor for the ocean, a different world, and the surface of the sea.”
+John Roloff‘s "Deep Gradient / Suspect Terrain" rises above the sidewalk with glass panel portholes that allow a hint of the activity in the Moscone Center, located just below ground.
+In the words of the artist, “at this site, land is an illusion with the Gardens above and convention space below -- a metaphor for the ocean, a different world, and the surface of the sea."